Hendrix-CS/csci285/labs/heart-disease.md

 ### Step 1.1: Categorical analysis

 * Display `.value_counts()` for `chest_pain`, `rest_ecg`, and `heart_disease`.
-* Construct three pairwise plots that color the three categorical features against the five numerical features.
+* Construct three pairwise plots that color these three categorical features against the five numerical features.

 Discuss any patterns or other interesting traits you notice from your numerical and categorical analysis.